ahenrij/efficient-detection-intermittent-job-failures/README.md

 python src/models/run.py --project veloren --shots 1 --seed 1
 ```

+Results are appended to the `data/results/veloren.csv` file.
+Actual results obtained for the Veloren project during our experiments are recorded in `data/results/veloren_saved.csv`.

-During our experiments we use the following values for each argument:
+During our experiments we used the following values for each argument:

 * `project`: A, B, C, D, E, veloren
 * `shots`: 1 to 15